SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/set-up-ad-auth.md

 ## How to setup AD autentication

-You need to enable and setup AD authentication in Netserver:
+You need to enable and setup AD authentication in NetServer:

 1. Open the **Product configuration** application.

 2. Click on the **AD integration** section.

-![AD in NS.png][4]
+![AD in NS.png][img1]

 3. Tick the Enable AD Authentication checkbox